Josh's Website

 newWeights, intermediateOutputDeltaSum

-The full back propagation invloved first reversing the parameters.
+The full back propagation involved first reversing the parameters.
 This makes it easier to work on as we start from the final layer and work towards the input.

 The next step is to fold through the network from the outer layer and calculate all the new values for each weight using backPropSingleLayer.
 This is then added to a list containing each layer and acts as the accumulator.